alexcrea/CustomAnvil/README.md

 ### Planned:
 - Semi manual config update on plugin or minecraft update
-- Get restriction and multiplier on unknown
+- Get restriction and multiplier on unknown enchantments
 - Warn admin on unsupported minecraft version
 - More features for custom anvil craft​

+### Known issue:
+Most unknown registered enchantments (by unsupported custom enchantment plugin & datapacks) will not have restriction by default.
+Planned but no eta.